- A 1+2 Approach to Langauge Learning

 - Relationships, Sexual Health and Parenthood

 - Restorative Approaches to Positive Behaviour

 - School Uniform

 - Scottish National Standardised Assessments

 - Xpressions App

 Medicines in Schools

-A review of procedures regarding the administration of medication in schools has recently taken place within Education Services and all schools are now required to operate within the new framework of guidance.
+In 2018 a review of procedures regarding the administration of medication in schools took place within Education Services and all schools are required to operate within the framework of guidance.

 There is no obligation on school staff to administer medication of any kind to any pupil, and parents are asked to note that routine medicine shall not be administered by the school.
 The guiding principle adopted by providers and parents should be that medicines should be taken out of school hours.

 Where pupils require regular medication to be administered or self-administered during the school day, parents should complete the relevant request form available from the school.
 This may include written guidance from a medical professional (your GP or Specialist) but please note the written instruction on the medication is normally sufficient if it is the Original pharmacy label as this matches the prescription from the GP.